Common Medical Terms Patients May Not Understand

 Here are some of the top medical terms your patients may not understand:

-- Positive and negative.
 If a patient's test results are positive, they may think they are free of the disease or condition being tested for.
 In 2000, when former New York City Mayor Rudolph Giuliani was told he had a positive prostate biopsy, he thought it meant he was cancer-free.
 "I keep getting positive and negative mixed up," he said.
 "I kind of think of negative as bad and positive as good."
 One context in which a patient may understand the difference between positive and negative is a pregnancy test.
 Although they may not understand how the result is determined, most patients understand that a positive pregnancy test means the test taker is pregnant, while a negative test means she is not.
 Similarly, a positive biopsy — as in Mayor Giuliani's case — means cancer cells were detected.

-- Twice daily, every 12 hours, and other prescription labeling.
 A 2009 study published in the Journal of General Internal Medicine found that patients with low health literacy are more likely than those with average literacy to misunderstand prescription label instructions.
 Terms such as "twice daily" and "every 12 hours" add an extra mental step that creates an unnecessary cognitive burden and results in poor comprehension.
 Specifying a certain time each day was more easily understood, but it appeared that stating frequency using time periods rather than precise times may better reflect patients' preference to fit their drug regimen into their daily schedule.

-- Diet and exercise.
 When most people hear "diet," they think it means going on a diet when it really means the food they eat.
 People also tend to associate exercise with going to the gym, when it could simply mean walking or another type of physical activity.
 Avoiding "medicalese" when talking to patients can help reduce the potential for misunderstanding.

 You might be surprised at what your patients aren't understanding.
 By using plain language and getting more specific when you need to, you'll cut down on confusion.
 In the end, it's best to form as trusting a relationship as possible with your patient.
 A trusting patient will be more likely to stop you and ask for an explanation, so it bodes well for you to create the right back-and-forth in order to avoid miscommunication.